gopichandu6096-tech/ccnnca-icvd/README.md

 - Correct output shapes and nuclear norm regularisation.
 - Multi-method optimisation behaviour.
 - Attention weight normalisation and ranking.
-- Checkpoint determinism and MinMaxScaler leakage prevention.[file:1]
+- Checkpoint determinism and MinMaxScaler leakage prevention.

 ---

 ## 9. Data and Bounds

-The optimisation and training scripts assume the following parameter ranges (from the experimental dataset):[file:1]
+The optimisation and training scripts assume the following parameter ranges (from the experimental dataset):

 - Substrate temperature: 25–50 °C
 - Reactor wall temperature: 25–60 °C
 - Initiator flow rate: 0.1–15 sccm
 - Monomer flow rate: 0.1–0.3 sccm
-- All remaining parameters constrained to their observed ranges as specified in `configs/default.yaml`.[file:1]
+- All remaining parameters constrained to their observed ranges as specified in `configs/default.yaml`.

-These bounds ensure that all recommended optimal conditions are physically feasible and within the space actually explored experimentally.[file:1]
+These bounds ensure that all recommended optimal conditions are physically feasible and within the space actually explored experimentally.

----